 Arizona Legal Separation as a Precursor to a Divorce

-Getting a divorce is a last resort for married couples leading many to opt for legal separation in Arizona as the first step when they fear the marriage may not work out.
+Getting a divorce is the last resort for married couples leading many to opt for legal separation in Arizona as the first step when they fear the marriage may not work out.

 A legal separation is also an option for couples that do not meet Arizona’s residency requirements for divorce.
 A common question from individuals who do not meet Arizona’s minimum residency requirements for divorce is, “How long does it take to complete a legal separation?”